cdmandrews/cdmandrews.github.io/drclass-rev/revisiion-letter.md

-pick up http://kairos.technorhetoric.net/25.1/praxis/cheatle-et-al/cirrus.html  overview of clouds
+pick up http://kairos.technorhetoric.net/25.1/praxis/cheatle-et-al/cirrus.html  overview of clouds and work in https://kairos.technorhetoric.net/24.2/interviews/mcelroy-et-al/scholars.html pedagogy and digital rhetoric

 ## Reviewer recommendations:
 1. wanted to read more about the context of the whole course and the student population